Deciding on Medicine

 In order to learn more about what to expect, you should read-up on the different course structures: traditional courses, integrated courses and problem-based learning.

 Is It Too Late To Study Medicine?

 If you are one of the many candidates who have studied a different degree or are looking to swap to medicine from another career, you can explore our dedicated Graduate Entry Medicine section.

 Studying medicine abroad is an increasingly popular option.
 There are some great options, it is cheaper and it can provide an opportunity for those who don’t get an offer in the UK.
 Read more about international options here.

 Are There Other Options In Healthcare?

 If you’re deciding on medicine and working in healthcare really appeals to you but you’re not sure about becoming a doctor, you might be well-suited to dentistry and allied health professions.
 Read more about those here.

 What You Need To Do

 - Sign up to The Medic Portal for free.
-This will give you free access to your personal portfolio, 50+ UKCAT questions and quicker and easier checkout options.
+This will give you free access to your personal portfolio, as well as quicker and easier checkout options.

 Deciding on Medicine: Case Studies